Sustainability

 Inside the building, all of our restroom faucets have low-flow aerators to help us use less water.
 In addition, both the faucets and our office lighting are controlled by motion sensors, which means they automatically turn off when not in use.
 Our staff members have kitchenettes on each floor equipped with reusable dishes and silverware, so that we can avoid using disposable dishes when we host events or during our lunch breaks.

-Every month, our “Eco Team” works with the staff to help them make sustainable decisions at work — things like turning off lights during Edison “Flex Alerts”, printing on both sides of the paper, and expertly loading dishwashers so that the dishes don’t have to be rewashed.
+Every month, our “Eco Team” works with the staff to help them make sustainable decisions at work — things like printing on both sides of the paper and expertly loading dishwashers so that the dishes don’t have to be rewashed.

 Both of our operations and maintenance facilities are equipped with rooftop solar panels.
-We recently replaced the HVAC (heating and air conditioning) system at our Pomona operations and maintenance facility with a high-efficiency system, including a thermoplastic white roof.
+We recently replaced the HVAC (heating and air conditioning) system at our Pomona Operations and Maintenance Facility and our Arcadia Irwindale Operations and Maintenance Facility with a high-efficiency system, including a thermoplastic white roof.
 This roof reflects away the hot Californian sun so that we need less energy to cool the building.
-We’ll soon do the same at our Arcadia facility.
 The bus washes that keep our buses shiny and white recycle the water, so there’s less waste.
 The diesel generators at our facilities have been replaced by CNG generators.

 The American Public Transportation Association (APTA) has recognized Foothill Transit for reaching the Platinum Level, the highest recognition possible, in the APTA Sustainability Commitment Program.